 The purpose of the role is to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct, which further the aims and objectives of the organisation.

-This year, following changes to the governance structure of the organisation, there will be an election for seven board members at the National Council meeting in November and a further board member will then be appointed to take office from 1st April 2015.
+This year, following changes to the governance structure of the organisation, there will be an election for seven board members at the national council meeting in November and a further board member will then be appointed to take office from 1 April 2015.

 The appointment of a further board member will be through an open recruitment process managed by the board.